dualra1n/dualra1n/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# Ideal Dualboot Versions
+# Recommended Dual-Boot Versions
-on devices with A11 SoCs, dualbooting 14.2- or earlier will not boot so on those devices, use 14.3 upper instead.
+- For devices with A11 SoCs, versions 14.2 and earlier will not boot.
+Therefore, use 14.3 or later versions instead.

-iOS 13 is working but only 13.6, 13.7.
-(12, 11 not recommended) If you want to dualboot iOS 13,12,11 use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch, use this command to change the branch: git checkout ios13. to come back to the normal branch use git checkout main.
+- iOS 13 (only 13.6, 13.7) is supported.
+To dual-boot ios 13, use the ios13 branch.
+Switch to this branch using git checkout ios13.
+To return to the main branch, use git checkout main.

 # Common Issues